alpertunga-bile/prompt-markdown-parser/README.md

 # Updates (DD/MM/YY)
 ## Update Date : 08/06/2023
 - female_positive-gpt2-141972-5-1 prompt generator is added to Drive.
 Trained with gpt2 model, 141972 unique prompts, 5 epochs and 1 batch size.
 - Improvements and bug fixes.
+- [WebUI](https://github.com/alpertunga-bile/prompt-tools-webui) is added.
+You can use the same functionalities with upscale image functionality by [AIUpscale](https://github.com/alpertunga-bile/AIUpscaleGUI).

 ## Update Date : 19/05/2023
 - Civitai Tab is added for GUI application.